Chart Color Schemes

 Wentworth-Balranald Region has shown very soft population growth performance across periods assessed by AreaSearch

-Wentworth-Balranald Region's population is around 3,749 as of Aug 2025.
-This reflects an increase of 101 people since the 2021 Census, which reported a population of 3,648 people.
-The change was inferred from the estimated resident population of 3,677 from the ABS as of June 2024 and an additional 38 validated new addresses since the Census date.
+Based on AreaSearch's analysis, Wentworth-Balranald Region's population is around 3749 as of Aug 2025.
+This reflects an increase of 101 people, a 2.8% rise since the 2021 Census which reported a population of 3648 people.
+The change is inferred from the estimated resident population of 3677 in June 2024 and an additional 38 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Wentworth-Balranald Region's 2.8% growth since census positions it within 2.0 percentage points of the SA3 area (4.8%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 53.6% of overall population gains during recent periods.
+Wentworth-Balranald Region's 2.8% growth since census positions it within 2.0 percentage points of the SA3 area, demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth contributing approximately 53.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the area's population expected to contract by 462 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, projected to increase by 18 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, Over this period, projections indicate a decline in overall population, with the area's population expected to contract by 462 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 18 people.

 Frequently Asked Questions - Population